pelithne/k8s/workshop.md

 #### Validate towards Kubernetes Cluster

-In order to use `kubectl` you need to connect to the Kubernetes cluster, using the following command (which assumes that you have used the naming propsals above):
+In order to use `kubectl` you need to connect to the Kubernetes cluster, using the following command (which assumes that you have used the naming proposals above):
 ```console
 az aks get-credentials --resource-group k8s-rg --name k8s
 ```